kalenenc/RubyMorseCodeTranslator/README.md

 # Morse Code Translator - Ruby

-A morse code translator written in ruby.
+The TDD files for a morse code translator written in Ruby.